Purchase the Day Trips and Hidden Places Around Rochester books

 6. Havana Glen

 The 40-foot Eagle Cliff waterfall is located very close to the parking lot.
 However, it is not easily accessible due to a narrow cliff-edge trail and a few sets of stairs.
-It is recommended that you visit early in the day or during the week to fully appreciate the beauty of the glen and to take photos of the waterfall and the dripping, moss-covered walls.
+It is recommended that you visit early in the day or during the week to fully appreciate the glen’s beauty and capture photos of the waterfall and the dripping, moss-covered walls.
 It’s also one of our favorite hidden places!

 7. Darien Lakes State Park